LiliaFramework/Skeleton/README.md

 ## 🎓 Learning & Adaptation

-Skeleton is open source under the **GNU General Public License v3.0**.
+All **Lilia** content is open source under the **GNU General Public License v3.0**.
 See the [License](./License) file for details.
 You are free to study, modify and adapt it for your own server.
 Commercial resale is discouraged, but educational use is encouraged.

 Official modules for Lilia can be found here: [https://github.com/LiliaFramework/Modules](https://github.com/LiliaFramework/Modules)